FK Sloga Kraljevo: Stadium

 The stadium of Sloga is located in the Industrijska street bb.
 Near the stadium are the main bus and railway station.
 The stadium has two stands: north and south.
 The capacity of the stadium is around 4.000, but the biggest attendance was close to 8000 people, at the qualifying game versus FK Crvenka for the Yugoslav First League in 1970.

 Supporters

-The supporters main organised group is called Kasapi.
+The supporters main organised group is called Kasapi (Butchers).

-Players

 Notable players

 The following players represented their country during their time at the club.